KianNingT/KotlinCurrencyConverter/README.txt

 of the repository to make the actual network request.
 But we wouldn't want to make network request when writing unit tests or normal test cases because tests should be quick in general.
-So the approached i took enables test cases to be written in another version of a repository aka a fake repository that just simulates the bahavior of the API but it doesn't make any actual network request.
+So the approached i took enables test cases to be written in another version of a repository aka a special repository that just simulates the bahavior of the API but it doesn't make any actual network request.
 Therefore, I think that it is helpful to have the interface and also multiple versions of repository.
 A default repository that makes the network request, and special repositories during